ttpham6/primeServer/README.md

-# primeServer
+# primeClient
-Repository for API to calculate primes
+Repository for the webUI portion of the primeServer

 # Configure and Deploy
 <p> These directions outline deploying the code and image using minikube and kubectl